Economic Growth, Cycles and Policy

 The TI Problem in Monetary Policy

-When a central bank knows that it cannot influencer real variables in the long run but it can influence inflation rate, it will ex-ante formulate its poity in a such a way that it results in a optimal inflation.
+A central bank knows that it cannot influence real variables in the long run but it can influence the inflation rate; it will ex-ante formulate its policy in such a way that it results in an optimal inflation.

 However, if the central bank can influence real-variables in the short run, it will be tempted to deviate from the previous policy.